univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 One of our test functionality is shouldForAll.

-It throws an Assertion Exception if there are rows that don't match the predicate.
+It throws an AssertionException if there are rows that don't match the predicate.

 This example:
 ```scala